 2030 — VR will take over movies and TV as a preferred medium of passive consumption within 10 years.

-- Justification: This requires faster computers, but is far more interesting if you’re alone.
+- Justification: This requires faster computers, but is far more useful for solo activities.

 - Addendum: The trend will really take off if VR and its requirements get cheap enough that 2-player VR games are accessible.